The Health Gain

 It’s best to use all glass and or stainless steel vessel and parts.
 No plastics whatsoever are allowed.
 Kombucha is very acidic.
 Acid over a period of time will leach large amounts of plastic into your brew.
 This can disrupt your hormones.

 I recommend a 5-gallon square glass beverage dispenser.
 Five gallons will net you up to 4 gallons per week or any smaller amount you want.

 You will need a stainless steel spigot.
 There is a common myth that says never use stainless steel with Kombucha.
 This is easily dispelled when you learn that most commercial brewers use stainless tanks.

 Professionals agree that we should brew between 74-84 degrees and ideally at 78 degrees.
 Most people find that a difficult to accomplish, until now.
-We will place the glass dispenser in a 48-quart cooler with night lights.
+We will place the glass dispenser in a 48-quart cooler with night lights plugged into night light sockets.
 This will prevent temperature fluctuations and will allow almost exact temperature control.

 Step 2: First Time Setup & Prep